Intensive Anti-Corruption Training Programs for Prosecutors, Investigators, and Judges

 The CEELI Institute puts great emphasis on designing and conducting programs that use case-based, interactive curricula.
-In the context of anti-corruption training, this means designing programs that engage participants in the actual process of assembling and pursuing a corruption or fraud case.
 Using practical case scenarios as a learning tool demands that participants take an active role in the workshop.
 With each session, participants are presented with additional facts and legal obstacles to confront and overcome as the fact pattern becomes more complicated.
 Participants start with a few red flags, indicating a possible case involving corrupt activities.
 They work in small groups to pursue their investigation.
-The case studies are designed to walk participants through all aspects of an investigation – initial allegations or suspicions, preliminary inquiries, development of an investigation plan, collection and analysis of documentary materials, forensic accounting analysis, interviews of witnesses and targets, and preparation for trial or other disposition.
-The use of case scenarios as a teaching tool allows the participants to form close bonds as the training progresses, challenging their intellect and expanding their skills and knowledge base as they are exposed to new approaches in the investigation and prosecution of complex high level corruption cases.
-Case scenarios are supported by relevant faculty presentations on key topics.
-Faculty provide mentoring to the small groups, as well as one-on-one mentoring throughout the program.
+The case studies are designed to expose participants to all aspects of an investigation – initial allegations or suspicions, preliminary inquiries, development of an investigation plan, collection and analysis of documentary materials, forensic accounting analysis, interviews of witnesses and targets, and preparation for trial or other disposition.
+The use of a case scenario as a teaching tool allows the participants to form close bonds as the training progresses, challenging their intellect and expanding their skills and knowledge base as they are exposed to new approaches in the investigation and prosecution of complex high level corruption cases.
+The case scenario is supported by relevant faculty presentations on key topics.
+Our highly experienced faculty provide mentoring to the small groups, as well as one-on-one mentoring throughout the program.

 Supporting the Tunisian Anti-Corruption Agency